-Child custody: Whether you need to establish child custody, modify an existing child custody arrangement, or require assistance enforcing an order, our El Paso attorney can provide you with comprehensive legal support and advocacy.
+Child custody: Whether you need to establish child custody, modify an existing child custody arrangement, or require assistance enforcing an order, our El Paso custody lawyer can provide you with comprehensive legal support and advocacy.

 Divorce: Divorces can turn contentious quickly, which is why it is in your best interests to hire an attorney who can advocate for you and your interests.
-Our El Paso attorney can help you secure a favorable divorce outcome.
+Our divorce lawyers in El Paso TX can help you secure a favorable divorce outcome.

 Military divorce: A military divorce is different than a civilian divorce.
 As such, it requires a unique approach and knowledge of certain military issues that may arise.
 Our experienced lawyer can help you navigate the process from start to finish.

 In an uncontested divorce, both parties come to an agreement regarding the terms of their divorce.
 In contrast, in a contested divorce, the spouses are unable to reach an agreement regarding one more issues, such as child custody, property division, and spousal support.
 When this occurs, they will need the assistance of the court to resolve these matters.

 What Are the Grounds for Filing for Divorce in Texas?

 The state of Texas allows both fault-based and no-fault divorce.
 If a couple would like to file for a no-fault divorce, they can declare insupportability as the reason for the dissolution of the marriage.
 Additional reasons include separation or mental instability.
 If a couple is pursuing a fault-based divorce, the primary grounds include cruelty, adultery, abandonment, and committing a felony.